 The queen’s pheromones help to unify the colony, and everyone understands their role.

-Without a queen there to release that pheromone, the bees get restless.
+Without a queen there to release that pheromone, the honeybees get restless.

-We don’t know exactly why they get so restless, but you can tell that they are not happy every time you pop open the hive for a visit.
+We don’t know exactly why they get so restless, but you can tell that they are not happy every time you check on an open hive.

-As mentioned, in times of scarcity, the bees get mean.
-Sometimes scarcity is caused by a lack of nectar.
-Other times, big bad bullies come through the hive and do some damage.
+As mentioned, in times of scarcity, you may encounter mean bees.
+Sometimes, scarcity is caused by a lack of nectar.
+Other times, big bad bullies and predators come through the hive and do some damage.